unform/unform/README.md

 Below are some examples with [react-select](https://github.com/JedWatson/react-select) and [react-datepicker](https://github.com/Hacker0x01/react-datepicker/).

-Observation: If your are using Eslint + Prettier you need to take care with your useEffect dependecies, probably they will change when you format your code.
-To fix that you can add a comment on the line above of your useEffect dependencies.
-Follow the example bellow.
+_Observation_: If you are using Eslint + Prettier you need to take care with your `useEffect` dependecies, probably they will change when you format your code.
+To fix that you can add a comment on the line above of your `useEffect` dependencies disabling the eslint on that line.
+You can just follow the example below.

-Example:
+_Example:_

 ```js
 useEffect(() => {